Merger-induced disturbance and temporal signatures in galaxy clusters: a combined phase space and photometric analysis: Discussion

 Since not all galaxy members can be reliably identified in observations, we construct a model that minimizes dependence on richness.
 Following the same procedures as in Section \ref{sec: Decay Timescale Selection}, we train the model using the following features: $\Delta v$, $\sigma_{r,1}$, $\sigma_{r,2}$, $\sigma_{v,1}$, $\sigma_{v,2}$, $\Delta\mathrm{bic}$, $\lambda_2/\lambda_1$, $z$, $f_m$, $\sigma_r$, and $\sigma_v$.
 These features are designed to be explicitly independent of the number of member subhalos.

-Fig. \ref{fig:tau_scan_discussion} to Fig. \ref{fig:feature_importance_discussion} present the model results under this feature set.
+Fig. \ref{fig:tau_scan_discussion} to Fig. \ref{fig:discussion_scatter_importance} present the model results under this feature set.
 Specifically, we show the $\tau$-scan results for all three merger score definitions, scatter plots of predicted versus true scores at $\tau=2.0$ Gyr for past- and future-merger scores and $\tau=1.0$ Gyr for full-merger scores, as well as the corresponding feature importances.
 The test $R^2$ slightly decreases compared to the full-feature models (which include bic1 and bic2), but overall performance remains acceptable and interpretable.

-\subsection{Case Study: Estimation of Blue Galaxy Fraction}
+\subsection{Case study: estimation of blue galaxy fraction}

 We match our LoVoCCS cluster catalog (with cluster information obtained from the NASA/IPAC Extragalactic Database) to the eROSITA X-ray survey \citep{erosita_full2024}, and obtain the morphological disturbance score $D_{\mathrm{comb}}$ from its associated morphology catalog \citep{2025_erosita_morphology}.
 Using a redshift-matching criterion of $\Delta z < 0.01$ and a maximum angular separation of 20 arcsec, we identify six matched clusters for this case study: Abell 4010, Abell 1651, Abell 1644, Abell 3558, Abell 3921, and RXCJ1539.5-8335.
+The matched sample is small, so we do not claim any statistically robust trend from this case study.
+We keep this section mainly as an example of how to apply our pipeline to observational datasets.

 Due to the limited number of spectroscopic members, we rely on photometric redshifts for membership identification.
 We define members as galaxies within $R_{500c}$, provided by \citealt{erosita_full2024}, and within a photometric redshift interval $\Delta z = 0.05(1+z)$.
 A magnitude cut at $u, g < 23, 25$ is applied.
 We exclude sources with photometric odds $< 0.5$, extendedness $< 0.5$, or maximum photometric magnitude error $> 1.0$, where the odds are defined as a measure of the width of the photo-z probability distribution \citep{BPZ_paper}, reflecting the confidence in photometric redshift estimation.
 Red-sequence galaxies are identified by fitting a linear relation in the $(u-g)$ vs. $g$ color-magnitude space.
 Galaxies that lie 0.2 magnitudes below this fitted red sequence are classified as blue.